chrischow/dataandstuff/_posts/.ipynb_checkpoints/2020-04-12-extract-defining-data-team-roles-checkpoint.md

 ---
 type: post
-title: "Cutting Through the Noise - Extracting and Defining Data Team Roles from Job Listings with Natural Language Processing"
+title: "Extracting and Defining Data Team Roles from Job Listings with Natural Language Processing"
 bigimg: /img/jobdesc.jpg
 image: https://raw.githubusercontent.com/chrischow/dataandstuff/gh-pages/img/jobdesc_sq.jpg
 share-img: /img/jobdesc.jpg
 share-img2: https://raw.githubusercontent.com/chrischow/dataandstuff/gh-pages/img/jobdesc_sq.jpg
 tags: [exploratory data analysis, natural language processing]
 ---
-This week, I took the opportunity to continue my personal development in data science, and finished up the Data Scientist and Machine Learning Scientist career tracks on [DataCamp](https://www.datacamp.com/tracks/career/).
-Having also completed the Data Analyst career track before this, I noticed some overlap in the courses for data analysts, data scientists, and machine learning scientists.
+This week, I took the opportunity to continue my personal development in data science, finishing up both the Data Scientist and Machine Learning Scientist career tracks on [DataCamp](https://www.datacamp.com/tracks/career/).
+Having also completed the Data Analyst career track before this, I noticed some overlap in the courses for Data Analysts, Data Scientists, and Machine Learning Scientists.
 I have to admit that even though I've been a data science hobbyist for a few years now, I am not entirely clear how these roles differ from one another.
 In fact, after some research on how tech companies define these roles, I discovered that there are no standardised definitions in the wider industry.
 This post generates a set of consensus definitions through exploratory data analysis (EDA) and basic modelling of job listings data.

 # TL;DR
 * In this post, we examine US job listings from [Indeed.com](https://www.indeed.com/) in 2018 to derive a set of **consensus definitions** through exploratory data analysis (EDA) and a classification model.
 * EDA enabled us to identify **popular terms** that were used in job listings.
-* The classification model enabled us to identify programming languages/tools and skills that were **actually related** to the various roles.
+* The classification model enabled us to identify programming languages/tools and skills that **uniquely defined** the various roles.
 * The consensus definitions generated (below) should only be used as a **guide or a template to build on**, since our model did not consider how companies *specifically* employ their Data Analysts, Data Engineers, Data Scientists, and Machine Learning Scientists.

 | Role                       | More of...                                                                             | Less of...                                                  |
 |----------------------------|----------------------------------------------------------------------------------------|-------------------------------------------------------------|
 | Data Analyst               | Data reporting, descriptive data analysis, and basic data management                   | Machine learning and developing / managing production systems |
 | Data Engineer              | In-depth data and data infrastructure management, and distributed computing            | Data analysis and prediction                                |
 | Data Scientist             | Data wrangling and analysis, algorithm design, and prediction                          | The roles played by Data Analysts and Data Engineers        |
 | Machine Learning Scientist  | Deep learning, developing production systems (possibly using distributed computing), and business reporting | Data management and simpler forms of analysis                                   |

 # The Data
 We use [this dataset from Kaggle](https://www.kaggle.com/sl6149/data-scientist-job-market-in-the-us), which compiles information on 7,000 data scientists jobs in the US on [Indeed.com](https://www.indeed.com/) in 2018.
 The data comprises the following:
 * `position`: Position title